Kanye West Releases Campaign Video Weeks Before Presidential Election

 WE WILL NOT HIDE THE TRUTH FROM OUR CHILDREN, BUT WILL DECLARE TO THE NEXT GENERATION HIS PRAISES AND WONDER.
 PSALM 78:4”

-Other tenets included restoring the economy, restructuring the education system, maintaining a strong national defense, reforming the justice system, including police reform, environmental awareness, supporting faith-based groups, and fostering creativity and the arts.
+Other tenets included restoring the economy, restructuring the education system, maintaining a strong national defense, reforming the justice system, police reform, environmental awareness, supporting non-profit groups, and fostering creativity and the arts.

-A donation link for the campaign was at the bottom, with suggestions starting at $20 up to $2,800.
+A donation link for the campaign was at the bottom, with suggestion amounts ranging from $20 to $2,800.